Sangpueng/NYC-Taxi-Trip/README.md

 # 5. Run the Dashboard
 After the ETL pipeline finishes, run the Dash dashboard: ![image](https://github.com/user-attachments/assets/e6613c04-a4db-4dbf-be00-2dfbc8df2228)

 Visit the dashboard at http://localhost:8050/ or http://127.0.0.1:8050/ to see the visualized data.

 # Airflow DAG
 The DAG consists of three tasks:

-1 .Extract Task: Extracts the raw data from PostgreSQL.
+1. Extract Task: Extracts the raw data from PostgreSQL.
 2. Transform Task: Cleans the data, calculates trip distances, and creates a new dataset.
 3. Load Task: Loads the cleaned data into a new table in PostgreSQL for visualization.